Swannys/eyesight/README.md

 ## What is it?

-Eyesight is a Convolutional Neural Network (CNN) designed for advanced image recognition tasks.
+Eyesight is a Convolutional Neural Network (CNN) (Coded from *SCRATCH*) designed for advanced image recognition tasks.
 It integrates custom CNN architectures with a user-centric graphical interface, providing an intuitive platform for image analysis.

 ## Features